 The program is designed to be Jewish pluralistic, meaning scheduling, food and logistics is designed to cater for all denominations as best as possible.

 The program is 80% subsidized through our partnership with the Israeli Shalom-Corps, in addition to special philanthropic support from The Pears Foundation and The Charles and Lynn Schusterman Family Foundation, covering all costs of accommodation, ground transportation, food and educational programming.
 Participants are expected to cover their own International travel, visa and traveler’s insurance, in addition to a participation fee of $1440 ($16 a day, for 90 days).
 Scholarships will be available through the generous support of the Jacob and Hilda Blaustein Family Foundation and so participation costs should not be a barrier for anyone interested in the program

-The upcoming program will run from June 13th to September 9th
+The upcoming program will run from the 29th of September to the 27th of December.

 The program entails living in rural settings and outdoor activity – walking distances, working outdoors and living with little to no indoor plumbing, electricity and mobile network for extended periods.

 The Program entails living and working in group settings, and requires cooperation, mutual respect and sociability.